mossbanay/Psychology-3-4/Glossary.md

+### Acquisition

+Acquisition is the overall process during which an organism learns to associate two events.

 ### Acronym

 An **acronym is a shortened or abbreviated phrase** made into a **pronounceable** word.
 Examples of acronyms include NASA (National Aeronautics and Space Administration), ANZAC (Australian New Zealand Army Corps) and ASCII (American Standard Code for Information Interchange).